l3n0nr/dev_ksp/Python/kerbal/new_glenn/README.md

-# Inspiration by New Shepard, Blue Origin.
+# Inspiration by New Glenn, Blue Origin.